-The draft assessment report concludes that approval of the use of glucose oxidase from a new source organism is technologically justified and poses no significant risk to public health and safety.
+The Final Assessment report concludes that approval of the use of glucose oxidase from a new source organism is technologically justified and poses no significant risk to public health and safety.

-Adoption of the draft variation, giving approval for the use glucose oxidase as a processing aid in Australia and New Zealand, is recommended for the following reasons:
+The draft variation, giving approval for the use glucose oxidase as a processing aid in Australia and New Zealand, is adopted for the following reasons:

-- The safety evaluation of the glucose oxidase produced by Aspergillus oryzae, containing a donor gene coding for glucose oxidase from Aspergillus niger found that, the source organism has a long history of safe use, the glucose oxidase gene is stably integrated into the host organisms, the enzyme preparation complies with the Joint Expert Committee on Food Additives (JECFA) specifications and there are no public health and safety concerns associated with the enzyme preparation. - Use of glucose oxidase sourced from Aspergillus oryzae, that carries a gene coding for glucose oxidase isolated from Aspergillus niger is technologically justified. - The proposed changes to Volume 1 and Volume 2 of the Food Standards Code are consistent with the section 10 objectives of the FSANZ Act. - The Regulatory Impact Statement showed that for Aspergillus oryzae, carrying a gene coding for glucose oxidase isolated from Aspergillus niger, the benefits outweighed the costs in relation to the proposal to amend Standard 1.3.3 Processing Aids.
+- The safety evaluation of the glucose oxidase produced by Aspergillus oryzae, containing a donor gene coding for glucose oxidase from Aspergillus niger found that, the donor and the source organisms have a long history of safe use, the glucose oxidase gene is stably integrated into the host organisms, the enzyme preparation complies with the Joint Expert Committee on Food Additives (JECFA) specifications and there are no public health and safety concerns associated with the enzyme preparation. - Use of glucose oxidase sourced from Aspergillus oryzae, that carries a gene coding for glucose oxidase isolated from Aspergillus niger is technologically justified. - The proposed change to Volume 2 of the Food Standards Code is consistent with the section 10 objectives of the FSANZ Act.

+• The Regulatory Impact Statement showed that for Aspergillus oryzae, carrying a gene coding for glucose oxidase isolated from Aspergillus niger, the benefits outweighed the costs in relation to the proposal to amend Standard 1.3.3 - Processing Aids.
 Approval would allow an alternative safe source of glucose oxidase with no additional costs to government, industry or consumers.